Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Seeing a gigantic catastrophe of a crack rip open right in front of them was a new one, though.

-The US Ambassador to Cimbrean, Arnold P. Rockefeller, was fidgeting thoughtfully with a pen and scowling. "…What does this mean?"
+The US Ambassador to Cimbrean, Arnold P. Rockefeller, was fidgeting thoughtfully with a pen and scowling. "...What does this mean?"

 Melissa really didn’t envy him.
 She didn’t envy the army of analysts who’d be descending on that conversation to sift it down for every last datum, either.
 She *certainly* didn’t envy herself right now.